 These are just a few of my more successful woodworking projects.
 They reflect different degrees of competence as my skills have developed, and looking back at some of the pieces, I would do things differently now.
 But even the simplest has its own integrity, which I’m still proud of.
 I built all of them primarily with hand tools, and many were built with no power tools at all.

 I will update the page periodically as I build new things.

-A trestle dining table made from cherry.
+A trestle dining table made from locally-harvested cherry wood.

 I built this three-tier bunk bed for my three daughters.
 I made it from southern yellow pine that I bought at the lumberyard.
 The joinery is mortise-and-tenon on the ends, with lapped dovetails (reinforced by carriage bolts) for the rails.
 Each bed has a built-in shelf at the head.
 And yes, the ladder is secured to the bed.

 I build a lot of bookshelves.
 This one features a solid poplar back and a live-edge pine top.

 Tool chest built from quarter-sawn cherry and spalted pecan.
 The chest is approximately 34″ wide, 22″ tall, and 20″ deep.
 It is finished with hand-rubbed Danish oil.